 So, this post is better late than never.
 Yesterday, April 14, was National Pecan Day (not to be confused with just regular Pecan Day on March 25) but just because both pecan days have passed, it doesn’t mean we can still celebrate.
 I found this amazing Turtle Candy recipe on Examiner.com (Shannon Wendt) and thought it was worthy of re-posting here.
 This kind of candy is great to make in.

+[NOTE: Due to popular demand this list has been updated to include 12 all time favorite sour candies.
+See if your's is on the list!]
 I’ve been having a craving for sour candy these days.
-It’s probably because I’m already on sweet overload from all the Easter treats that I’ve been gorging myself on ever since Valentine’s Day.
-In the spirit of all things sour, here is my list of top 10 favorite sour candies.
-Let us know what you think and post your favorite sour candy in the comments section!
-Honorable Mention: Cry Baby.
+Who else is with me?
+In the spirit of all things sour, here is my list of top 12 favorite sour candies.
+Let us know what you think and post your favorite sour candy in.

 One of the greatest things about Easter is getting to make all of the Easter crafts that go along with the season.
 From dying and painting eggs, to making Easter baskets, to making construction paper flowers, ducks and other springy animals – this is just such a fun time of year for crafty things!
 One of Examiner.com’s regular contributors, Sharon Damon, recently wrote about 5 Edible Easter Crafts to do.

 If you’re anything like me, then you love to buy lots and lots of candy, especially around candy-centric holiday’s like Easter.
 I sometimes run into a problem (a good problem!) of having too much of an item.
 At Easter time, that item is usually Peeps.
 Perhaps its because they squish so many of those little marshmallows together in a package that I just underestimate how many are in there.
 So,.